wqking/metapp/doc/metaindexable.md

 ## MetaIndexable member functions

 The first parameter in all of the member functions is `const Variant & var`.
 It's the Variant which meta type implements `MetaIndexable`, and hold the proper data such as `std::vector`.
 The member functions operate on the data.
-We can treat `var` as the C++ object instance which class implements a interface called `MetaIndexable`.
+We can treat `var` as the C++ object instance which class implements an interface called `MetaIndexable`.
+`var` can be a value, a reference, or a pointer.

-For the functions that have parameter `index`, the functions don't check the validation of `index`.
+For the functions that have parameter `index`, the functions don't do bound checking on `index`.
 It's the caller's responsibility to be sure the `index` is valid.

 #### getSize